sutara79/demo-mocha-phantomjs-core/README.md

 [![Build Status](https://travis-ci.org/sutara79/demo-mocha-phantomjs-core.svg?branch=master)](https://travis-ci.org/sutara79/demo-mocha-phantomjs-core)

 Unit testing for client side JavaScript with DOM.
+**Do not use ES6(ES2015) or later.**
+Otherwise testing on CLI will fail.

 ## Demo for the testing target
 https://sutara79.github.io/demo-mocha-phantomjs-core/